Roald Dahl: Influences

 A major part of Dahl's literary influences stemmed from his childhood.
 In his younger days, he was an avid reader, especially awed by fantastic tales of heroism and triumph.
 He met his idol, Beatrix Potter, when he was six years old.
-His other favourite authors included Rudyard Kipling, Charles Dickens, William Makepeace Thackeray and Frederick Marryat, and their works made a lasting mark on his life and writing.
-Joe Sommerlad in The Independent writes, "Dahl’s novels are often dark affairs, filled with cruelty, bereavement and Dickensian adults prone to gluttony and sadism.
+His other favourite authors included Rudyard Kipling, Charles Dickens, William Makepeace Thackeray and former Royal Navy officer Frederick Marryat, and their works made a lasting mark on his life and writing.
+He named Marryat's Mr Midshipman Easy as his favourite novel.
+Joe Sommerlad in The Independent writes, "Dahl's novels are often dark affairs, filled with cruelty, bereavement and Dickensian adults prone to gluttony and sadism.
 The author clearly felt compelled to warn his young readers about the evils of the world, taking the lesson from earlier fairy tales that they could stand hard truths and would be the stronger for hearing them."

-Dahl was also influenced by Lewis Carroll’s Alice's Adventures in Wonderland.
+Dahl was also influenced by Lewis Carroll's Alice's Adventures in Wonderland.
 The "Drink Me" episode in Alice inspired a scene in Dahl's George's Marvellous Medicine where a tyrannical grandmother drinks a potion and is blown up to the size of a farmhouse.
 Finding too many distractions in his house, Dahl remembered the poet Dylan Thomas had found a peaceful shed to write in close to home.
 Dahl travelled to visit Thomas's hut in Carmarthenshire, Wales in the 1950s and, after taking a look inside, decided to make a replica of it to write in.
+Appearing on BBC Radio 4's Desert Island Discs in October 1979, Dahl named Thomas "the greatest poet of our time", and as one of his eight chosen records selected Thomas's reading of his poem "Fern Hill".

 Dahl liked ghost stories, and claimed that Trolls by Jonas Lie was one of the finest ghost stories ever written.
 While he was still a youngster, his mother, Sofie Dahl, related traditional Norwegian myths and legends from her native homeland to Dahl and his sisters.
 Dahl always maintained that his mother and her stories had a strong influence on his writing.
 In one interview, he mentioned: "She was a great teller of tales.
 Her memory was prodigious and nothing that ever happened to her in her life was forgotten."
 When Dahl started writing and publishing his famous books for children, he included a grandmother character in The Witches, and later said that she was based directly on his own mother as a tribute.